RedHatRanger/RHCE9Vagrant/rhce-practice-questions/00_ansible_configuration.md

 1) <a href=https://developer.hashicorp.com/vagrant/install>Download and Install Vagrant</a>
 2) <a href=https://m.majorgeeks.com/files/details/vmware_workstation_for_windows.html>Download VMWare workstation for Windows</a>
 3) <a href=https://developer.hashicorp.com/vagrant/install/vmware>Download and install the VMWare Vagrant Package</a>

-4) Run these commands in PowerShell:
+* Next, run these commands in PowerShell:
 ```
 PS C:\Users\<your_username>> mkdir ~\vagrant
 PS C:\Users\<your_username>> cd ~\vagrant